 a film by Kitty McNamee + Lara Schnitger

-Four dancers, burdened by the weight of migration, find comfort when their isolated experiences converge in a lush, emotionally intense exchange.
+Four dancers, each bearing their own burden, find comfort when their isolated experiences converge in a lush, emotionally intense exchange.

 Featuring wearable sculptures created by artist Lara Schnitger and music composed and played by Flea, BURDEN HALVED traces the journey of four dancers struggling to manage their individual burdens.
-Only when they come together are they freed of the weight they each carry.
+Only when they unite are they freed of the weight they each carry.

 Director | Choreographer | Producer